 The ship was anchored near a rocky coastline where the waters were crystal clear and ideal for snorkeling.
 Some of us splashed in the cool blue waters while others took to water sports, a facility abundantly available on this picturesque coast.
 Continental lunch was served on board with the cool sea breeze wafting in.

 With a picturesque coastline stretching for more than a hundred miles Girne is hiker’s paradise as well.

 West of Kyrenia lies ‘the Garden of North Cyprus’, with citrus orchards, verdant forests and fertile plains.
 Here, the Roman settlement of Soli is worth a visit, as is the Persian palace of Vouni, where there are awe-inspiring views across the island and the sea.

 Open air museum

 One day we visited Gazimaguza (also called Famagusta), one of the most ancient ports in the Mediterranean with great historical significance.
 It was witness to many events of significance.
-It was indeed sad to see the sight of a mass grave which contain bodies of Turkish Cypriots massacred by the Greek Cypriots in 1964.
+It was indeed sad to see the sight of a mass grave which contains bodies of Turkish Cypriots massacred by the Greek Cypriots in 1964.

 Our next stop was St. Barnabas Monastery — icon and archaeological museum.
 Here we were amazed by the rich icon collection dating to the eighteenth century.
 There are sights like Agha Cafe Pasha Hammam and fountain and Venetian Palace worth a visit.

 Then there are places like the ancient city of Salamis, Guzelyurt and Lefka, where citrus orchards abound, and Isre and Karpas (known for wild donkeys).
-One will also get a chance to watch sea turtles coming ashore on the Island’s golden beaches for nesting.
+One will also get a chance to watch sea turtles coming ashore to the Island’s golden beaches for nesting.

 Aftab H. Kola is an experienced travel/heritage writer based in Oman.
 He has produced hundreds of travel-food-heritage-people stories for international publications.